EU's Reding warns Brexit would isolate London's City

 “The City would most definitely lose its unhindered access to the (EU‘s) single market in the case of an exit,” Reding, the EU’s Justice Commissioner, told an audience at Cambridge University.

-“EU member states would obviously have no interest in supporting what would then be an offshore financial center competing with their own financial firms,” she said.
+“EU member states would obviously have no interest in supporting what would then be an offshore financial centre competing with their own financial firms,” she said.

 “It’s difficult to see why the other member states would grant the UK unfettered access to their markets without requiring it to apply the EU’s rules,” she said in the text of her speech, citing research that found British households would be 3,000 pounds ($5,000) worse off annually outside the EU.